permadi-com/html-jquery-image-popup/README.md

 2. The popup should be centered, not only horizontally but also vertically.

 Requirement 2 is the one that I have most issues with, because the lightboxes that I found weren't centering vertically.
 The ones that did, are calculating the position and size in somewhat complicated manners on the Javascript side, which would overcomplicate any adjustments that I wanted to make.
 My implementation doesn't calculate position.
 Instead, it lets css handles the sizing and centering.

+## Tested On
+* Current version of Chrome on my Windows, Mac OS, Android and iOS.
+* Current version of Opera on my Android and iOS.
+* Current version of Edge on my Android and Windows.
+* Current version of Firefox on Windows, IOS and Android.
+* Current version of Safari on iOS and Mac OS.

 ![alt text](https://permadi.com/html-jquery-image-popup-lightbox/github-readme-images/0.png)